OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 app.use(helmet.ieNoOpen());
 ```

 - **[Expect-CT](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Expect-CT):** Certificate Transparency is a new mechanism developed to fix some structural problems regarding current SSL infrastructure.
-It has three directives.
-The `enforce` directive dictates if the policy should be enforced or be used in report-only mode.
-The `max-age` directive specifies how long this setting will be valid.
-Finally, the `report-uri` directive specifies where the browser should send invalid CT information reports.
-These can be implemented in your application as follows:
+Expect-CT header may enforce certificate transparency requirements.
+It can be implemented in your application as follows:

 ```JavaScript
 var expectCt = require('expect-ct');